-Saving iconic Pacific Northwest killer whales means saving their much smaller counterparts.
+Saving iconic Pacific Northwest killer whales means saving their much smaller counterparts like salmon.

 In the Pacific Northwest, native coastal tribes have an adage rooted in age-old myths: no fish, no blackfish.
 The integral connection between orca whales and salmon has been understood since long before Europeans arrived to the region.
 Now, scientists are also highlighting this important link as they look to understand why whale species are in peril.

 In February, the National Oceanic and Atmospheric Administration (NOAA) included Southern Resident killer whales, which swim off the coasts of Oregon and Washington, on its list of the eight most endangered species in the nation.
 Most recent population estimates suggest that there are roughly 83 remaining whales, a number that, in part, reflects the scarce supply of their preferred prey, Chinook salmon.

 According to NOAA, recovery of the Southern Resident orcas depends on the availability of these large salmon, which make up more than 80 percent of the killer whales’ diet.
 Southern Residents’ survival and birth rates are correlated with the coastal abundance of Chinook salmon.

 Chinook salmon runs up and down the West Coast were protected by the Endangered Species Act starting in 1989.
 In 2005, Southern Resident orcas earned a spot on the same list.
 According to the EPA, both climate change and human-caused habitat destruction have contributed to the steep decline in Chinook salmon populations in recent years.

 Chinook salmon spawn in freshwater streams and migrate as juveniles downstream to the ocean to grow and mature.
 However, man-made dams hinder migration and even block access to and from spawning areas, making it more difficult for the species to survive and reproduce.